 WHAT AFFECTS YOUR INTEREST RATE WHEN GETTING A MORTGAGE LOAN?

-With mortgage rates at all-time lows it’s not unusual to have a conversation with family, friends, coworkers, etc. regarding mortgage rates.
-Many times, you are left wondering why someone you discuss rates with said their rate they received was lower than yours yet you seem to both have excellent credit.
+Mortgage rates can be a common topic between family, friends and co-workers.
+Many times, you are left wondering why someone you discussed rates with said their rate they received was lower than yours yet you seem to both have excellent credit.
 There are quite a few factors considered when being offered an interest rate for a mortgage loan that makes your scenario unique versus someone’s you may be comparing to.

 As expected, this starts the process of qualifying.
 Lenders use your median FICO score and the other two are irrelevant.
 The higher the score the better the rate.
-Lower scores not only lower your rate, but if too low, would not allow you qualify for a loan.
+Lower scores not only raise your rate, but if too low, would not allow you to qualify for a loan.

 Certain ranges of loan amounts are more attractive to investors.
-Investors are willing to give the best rates to higher loan amounts such as a $400,000 compared to small loans such as $50,000.
+For example, investors are willing to give the best rates to higher loan amounts such as a $500,000 compared to small loans such as $50,000.

 Loan Amount to Appraised Value: